List of Gumby episodes

 The Gumby Show is an American clay animation television series developed by Art Clokey.
 In the United States, the first episode of the series originally aired on Howdy Doody in 1955.
 The series was revived multiple times, with the last episode airing on December 31, 1988.
 The first season was broadcast on NBC, while the following seasons were made for syndication.
 A majority of the episodes are available on DVD in multiple regions, as well as via online streaming services.

 Series overview

 Pilots

 Art Clokey's first clay animation film was Gumbasia (1953), a short film showcasing a series of clay shapes twisting, turning and contorting in kaleidoscopic patterns.
 Clokey showed the film to producer Sam Engel, who suggested that Clokey apply the technique to form children's stories.
-In 1955, Clokey filmed the first pilot called "Adventures of Gumby", but it was never aired.
+On January 29, 1955, Clokey filmed the first pilot called "Adventures of Gumby", but it never aired.
 Shortly afterward, Clokey made the second pilot through the financial assistance of Engel, entitled "Gumby on the Moon", which marked Gumby's debut on television.
 The pilot was then shown on Howdy Doody to much success, and greenlighted development of The Gumby Show.